-Overnight: ESE wind 15 to 20 kt.
-Showers.
-Seas 3 to 4 ft.
+- Overnight ESE wind around 20 kt.
+A chance of rain.
+Seas around 4 ft.

-- Wednesday E wind 15 to 20 kt.
-Showers.
+- Wednesday E wind 15 to 20 kt, with gusts as high as 30 kt.
+Showers, mainly before 1pm.
 Seas 3 to 4 ft.

-Wednesday: E wind 10 to 15 kt.
-Rain likely.
+- Friday E wind 10 to 15 kt.
+Scattered showers.
 Seas 2 to 3 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.